crate-workbench/cratedb-xlens/docs/read-check.md

 6. **Reliability**: Check statistics on exit to validate connection stability
 7. **Efficiency**: Optimized queries and database-side timing make frequent monitoring practical

-The `read-check` command is the first XMover command to use structured logging with loguru, providing professional-grade monitoring capabilities with efficient query patterns for CrateDB clusters.
+The `read-check` command is the first XLens command to use structured logging with loguru, providing professional-grade monitoring capabilities with efficient query patterns for CrateDB clusters.